Mirza Waheed

-Mirza Waheed is a novelist who was born and raised in Srinagar but now lives in London.
+Mirza Waheed is a British novelist and writer.
+Born and raised in Srinagar, Mirza is known for writing that mainly revolves around the Kashmir conflict and insurgency.
+Mirza is based in London.

 Writing career

-Mirza has written for the BBC, The Guardian, Granta, Guernica (magazine), Al Jazeera English and The New York Times.
+Mirza has written for the BBC, The Guardian, Granta, Guernica, Al Jazeera English and The New York Times.

 His first novel, The Collaborator, was published in 2011 and was a finalist for the Guardian First Book award.
 It takes place in his homeland of Kashmir, torn in conflict between India and Pakistan.
-Novelist Kamila Shamsie reviewed it for The Guardian and called it "gripping in its narrative drama...Waheed gives us a portrait of Kashmir itself.
+Novelist Kamila Shamsie reviewed it for The Guardian and called it "gripping in its narrative drama...Mirza gives us a portrait of Kashmir itself.
 Away from the rhetorical posturing of India and Pakistan, he reveals, with great sensitivity and an anger that arises from compassion, what it is to live in a part of the world that is regarded by the national government as the enemy within, and by the government next door as a strategic puppet."

-Waheed's second novel, The Book of Gold Leaves, was published in 2014.
+Mirza's second novel, The Book of Gold Leaves, was published in 2014.
 A love story between a Sunni and a Shi'ite in troubled 1990s Kashmir, it was reviewed by Alice Albinia in the Financial Times: "A haunting illustration of how, at the end of last century, normal life became impossible for many of those who call Kashmir home."